Billi is a registered dietitian nutritionist & has been helping people make better food choices for 20 yr.

 Fat into Muscle?

 People sometimes ask me to help them turn their excess fat into muscle.
-Honestly, this cannot be done.
+Unfortunately, this cannot be done.
 Muscle and fat are two completely different tissues.
-One does not turn into the other.
+One cannot turn into the other.

 What Should I Eat to Change My Body Composition?